 Following amendment of our retirement plan formulae, employees hired on or after February 1, 2008 have accrued retirement benefits only under the new plan formula.
 Employees hired before that date have accrued benefits under both the old and new plan formulae.
 All eligible employees, including those hired on or after February 1, 2008, can retire at age 65 with at least five years of service and receive an unreduced benefit.
 The annual benefit under the new plan formula is equal to 1.2 percent of final average earnings multiplied by years of service.
-Early retirement benefits under this plan formula are reduced six percent for each year under age 65.
+Early retirement benefits under this plan formula are reduced 6 percent for each year under age 65.
 Transition benefits were afforded to employees with 50 points (age plus service) or more as of December 31, 2009.
 These benefits were intended to ease the transition to the new retirement formula for those employees who are closer to retirement or have been with the company longer.
-For the transition group, early retirement benefits are reduced three percent for each year from age 65 to age 60 and six percent for each year under age 60.
+For the transition group, early retirement benefits are reduced 3 percent for each year under age 60.
 With the exception of Dr. Lundberg, all of the named executive officers are in this transition group.